 As the dough rises, wet your finger and poke it into the dough about half a centimetre (just under).
 Pull your finger away and watch how quickly the dough springs back.

 If it springs back straight away, it’s under proofed.
 If it stays down for 2-3 seconds before returning, it’s ready.
 If it stays down for longer or doesn’t return at all it is over-proofed.

 A delicate dough can also collapse when scoring.
 If you think that you’ve over-proofed the dough, don’t weaken its structure any further by slashing it.
 Just slide it straight onto the oven, give it some steam and shut the door.

-Breads made with whole grains such as wholemeal, whole wheat, spelt and rye have a tendency to collapse when cut.
-Don’t slash whole grain breads unless they contain a high ratio of white bread flour.
+Bread made with whole grains such as wholemeal, whole wheat, spelt and rye have a tendency to collapse when cut.
+Don’t slash whole-grain bread unless it contains a high ratio of white bread flour.

 #6 Don’t drop the bread!

 Poking it, dropping it and general f$%£ ups like when the dough sticks to the peel can cause a delicate dough to collapse.
 Not putting enough flour on the banneton or peel is one of my most frustrating misdeeds!